AlexandreFenyo/net-monitor/README.md

 - Each time the manager receives a new value from the message broker, it adds the value to the locale copy of the data set and draws it on the chart.

 - Regularly, the manager moves the data displayed on the chart to the left, for the drawing to follow the x-axis time scale.
-If some data is no longer useful for drawing the chart, it is remove from the local copy of the dataset.
+If some data is no longer useful for drawing the chart, it is removed from the local copy of the dataset.

 ### lifetime